 Please note that the driver's responsibility is to ensure that the Turvy signs are correctly displayed as local regulations require.
 Drivers who fail to comply with the regulatory requirements may be subject to a penalty imposed by local authorities.
 Turvy will not indemnify any driver for any fines issued to the driver about the driver's failure to comply with the relevant signage requirements.

 Drivers should carefully review the relevant sections below for specific requirements.
 Please check this section regularly, as Turvy may amend these guidelines periodically to reflect the legislative and regulatory updates.
-For further and latest information on the relevant regulatory requirements, please refer to the Commercial Passenger Vehicles Victoria ("CPVV").
+For the further and latest information on the relevant regulatory requirements, please refer to the Commercial Passenger Vehicles Victoria ("CPVV").
 Drivers can obtain the CPVV sign from their website.

 By way of guidance, drivers must ensure that: